 It is the Agency's policy to permit employees to accumulate earned but unused vacation leave, which will be paid to employees upon separation from the Authority's service or used in future periods.
 The Agency permits employees to accumulate earned but unused sick leave which will be used in future periods, paid to the employee upon termination, or paid to the employee upon retirement.
 Upon termination employees are paid 25% of the value of their unused sick leave, except for the Executive Director who is entitled to 100% of the value of his sick leave upon request.
 Upon retirement, employees are paid 50% of the value of their unused sick leave.
-As of December 31, 2017, accrued vacation and vested sick leave have been valued by the Agency at \$372,195.
+At December 31, 2018, accrued vacation and vested sick leave have been valued by the Agency at \$292,648.